 Yes – we have ERMOS (East Riding Minimum Operating Standards) for all sports businesses or sole traders who wish to:

 All businesses or sole traders have to demonstrate the following standards are in place in order to become accredited by the council:

 Sports businesses are quality assured in terms of their policies, procedures and safety.
-Note: It is the responsibility of all sports businesses to trade responsibly and meet all the conditions set out by the HMRC in terms of VAT and tax returns.
+Note: It is the responsibility of all sports businesses to trade responsibly and meet all the conditions set out by the HM Revenue & Customs in terms of VAT and tax returns.

-For any sports businesses who wish to apply to become an approved East Riding Sports Business, please complete the business agreement:
+For any sports businesses who wish to apply to become an approved East Riding Sports Business, please contact:

 The easiest way for voluntary sports clubs to recruit volunteers is to register the type of volunteer roles needed with the East Riding Voluntary Centre (ERVAS).
 They will then advertise these opportunities on the national volunteering database “do-it” where members of the public can express an interest.